population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 For the UNPS question, we combined all observations by month and calculate the percentage who reported not having enough food to feed the household.
 For the UHFS questions, we calculate the percentages food insecure by interview month.
-Figure 2 shows the food insecurity percentages with the UNPS question shown in black for comparison.
+[@fig:seasonality] shows the food insecurity percentages with the UNPS question shown in black for comparison.
 Despite FAO listing April/May and November/December as the lean periods, the UNPS data show that April, May, and June were the three months with the highest proportion of food insecurity, while November and December were the months with the lowest proportion.[^13]

+![Projected Seasonality in Food Insecurity from UNPS and Observed Food Insecurity for Three UHFS Outcomes](../figures/seasonality.pdf){#fig:seasonality}

 All three UHFS questions follow the same general pattern as the UNPS question outside the lockdown periods, September 2020 through April